icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The name in the name/value pair is not of: eventAction and eventDate."
 }
 ```
-    2. The JSON name/values of eventAction or eventDate shall appear only once.
+    2. Test case [-11303](#id-testCase-11303){ #id-testCase-11303 }: The JSON name/values of eventAction or eventDate shall appear only once.
 ``` json
 {
   "code": -11303,